 Settling Tank: 1.85 feet

 No water was pumped this month.
 Water use at PRBO house water meter was 1,314 gallons.
+Water was lost this month when the Blue Pump was tested to pump to the Gravity Tank and leaked.

 Fishing & Sightseeing Boats